Boone: Donaldson shouldn't make 'Jackie' remark to Anderson

 Anderson, one of baseball’s leading Black voices and an All-Star shortstop, and Donaldson, who is white, did not speak to reporters before the start of Sunday’s doubleheader.

+Anderson did not start in the first game while Donaldson was in the lineup as the White Sox 3-1 without incident.
+Anderson started the second game, Donaldson didn’t.

-Boone said he talked to Donaldson after Saturday’s game and believed his player’s explanation for why he said it — but he also said he thought Donaldson shouldn’t have used the term.
+Boone said he talked to Donaldson after Saturday’s game and believed his player’s explanation for why he made the “Jackie” remark — but the manager also said he thought Donaldson shouldn’t have used the term.

 “I think with what’s going on between the two players and between the two teams over the last week or two, I certainly understand how that would be sensitive and understand the reaction,” Boone said.
 “I also understand Josh has been very forthcoming with the history of it and the context of it.
 So I don’t believe there was any malicious intent in that regard.”